Richard Blumenthal: Early life and education

-Richard Blumenthal (Note: Blumenthal's middle initial has sometimes been reported as "A."' and has sometimes been reported as "L.") was born into a Jewish family in Brooklyn, New York, the son of Jane (née Rosenstock) and Martin Blumenthal.
+Richard Blumenthal (Note: Blumenthal's middle initial has sometimes been reported as "A."' and has sometimes been reported as "L.") was born into a Jewish family in Brooklyn, New York City, the son of Jane (née Rosenstock) and Martin Blumenthal.
 At age 17, Martin Blumenthal immigrated to the United States from Frankfurt, Germany; Jane was raised in Omaha, Nebraska, graduated from Radcliffe College, and became a social worker.
 Martin Blumenthal had a career in financial services and became president of a commodities trading firm.
 Jane's father, Fred "Fritz" Rosenstock, raised cattle, and as youths Blumenthal and his brother often visited their grandfather's farm.
 Blumenthal's brother David Blumenthal is a doctor and health care policy expert who became president of the Commonwealth Fund.

 Blumenthal attended Riverdale Country School in the Riverdale section of the Bronx.
 He then attended Harvard College, from which he graduated in 1967 with an A.B. degree magna cum laude in government and membership in Phi Beta Kappa.
 As an undergraduate, he was editorial chairman of The Harvard Crimson.
 Blumenthal was a summer intern reporter for The Washington Post in the London Bureau.
-He was selected for a Fiske Fellowship, which allowed him to study at the University of Cambridge's Trinity College in England for one year after graduation from Harvard.
+He was selected for a Fiske Fellowship, which allowed him to study at the University of Cambridge's Trinity College in England.

 In 1973, Blumenthal received his J.D. degree from Yale Law School, where he was editor-in-chief of the Yale Law Journal.
-At Yale, he was the classmate of future president Bill Clinton and future Secretary of State Hillary Clinton.
+At Yale, he was the classmate of future president Bill Clinton and future secretary of state Hillary Clinton.
 One of his co-editors of the Yale Law Journal was future United States Secretary of Labor Robert Reich.
-He was also a classmate of future Supreme Court Justice Clarence Thomas and future radio host Michael Medved.
+He was also a classmate of future Supreme Court justice Clarence Thomas and future radio host Michael Medved.